J&J Medical Connect

 Lower-extremity PAD reported on baseline case record forms as a:

-• Limb or foot amputation for arterial vascular disease
+• Limb or foot amputation for AVD.

-• Intermittent claudication confirmed by objective measures (evidence of PAD according to ABI, ultrasound, or angiogram)
+• Intermittent claudication confirmed by objective measures (evidence of PAD according to ABI, ultrasound, or angiogram).

-• CAD who had an ABI of <0.90 at baseline
+• CAD who had an ABI of <0.90 at baseline.

 Key Demographics